ganesh90909/Beautiful-soup-notes/README.md

-# Beautiful-soup-notes
+# Beautiful Soup
-Html and xml documents parsing notes using Beautiful Soup package, which is useful for web scraping.
+Beautiful Soup is a Python library for pulling data out of HTML and XML files.
+It works with your different parsers to provide idiomatic ways of navigating, searching, and modifying the parse tree.
+This notes is developed from Beautiful soup documentation from www.crummy.com website.